public-data-and-ai-csm/Public-DataAI-Assets/docs/IBM_Cloud_Admin.md

 ## References for Further Reading

 - [Microservices from Theory to Practice: Creating Applications in IBM Bluemix Using the Microservices Approach](http://www.redbooks.ibm.com/Redbooks.nsf/RedbookAbstracts/sg248275.html?OpenDocument) - an IBM Redbook, this is a long and technically dense review of Microservice architectures and techniques that can be used with the IBM Cloud environment.
-- [My microservice has crashed, now what?](https://www.ibm.com/blogs/bluemix/2017/05/microservice-crashed-now/) - a nice article (along with code) outlining the pros and cons of different ways to deploy microservices in a high-availability aechitecture.
+- [My microservice has crashed, now what?](https://www.ibm.com/blogs/bluemix/2017/05/microservice-crashed-now/) - a nice article outlining the pros and cons of different ways to deploy microservices in a high-availability aechitecture.
 ---
 # Common Tips and Tricks
 This section will cover some of the common tips and tricks used by Cloud development professionals, and covers some of those things that are not addressed in the documentation.